coopersully/YetAnotherAutoAnnouncer/README.md

 ### Can I add permissions?
 No.

+### I'm an admin and can't do anything!
+Make sure your admins have the permission ``yaaa.admin`` to be able to perform any commands concerning the plugin.

 ### Does this plugin work with \<other plugin\>?
 Short answer?
 Probably.
 I can't test it against every plugin out there, but the plugin is extremely light-weight and shouldn't step on any toes.